RG9n/RG9n.github.io/write-ups/securerouter.md

 Main network name: Alph4Netw0rk!
 (Name can be used like a second password since they do not have the name)
 Discoverable: No

-Guest network name: !asSecurenet (removed "-guest" and disassociated the name)
+Guest network name: !asSecurenet (removed "-guest" and disassociated the namng convention from the main network)
 Discoverable: Yes/No
 ```